horatio-sans-serif/crush/internal/llm/tools/bash.md

 2. Security Check:

 - For security and to limit the threat of a prompt injection attack, some commands are limited or banned.
 If you use a disallowed command, you will receive an error message explaining the restriction.
 Explain the error to the User.
-- Verify that the command is not one of the banned commands: {{ .BannedCommands }}.

 3. Command Execution: